Wiredcraft/test-frontend/README.md

 ### Tech stack

-* Use **React**, and optionally React-router.
+-   Use **React**, and optionally React-router.
-* Use a state management tool.
+-   Use a state management tool.
 We often use Redux or MobX.
-* Use **SASS** or **Less** for CSS.
+-   Use **SASS** or **Less** for CSS.
-* We are open to other 3rd-party tools but please limit the use - it's a test for you to demonstrate your skill after all.
+-   We are open to other 3rd-party tools but please limit the use - it's a test for you to demonstrate your skill after all.

 ### Advanced requirements

 _Here are some further challenges for you to demonstrate your skills.
 You can safely skip them if you are not applying as a senior._

-* Make it responsive.
+-   Make it responsive.
-* Feature "Lazy-loading".
+-   Feature "Lazy-loading".

+---

+## Completed Project

+### Features

+-   Responsive, breakpoints at 900/750/500
+-   Paginated API, auto load next page when scrolled to bottom
+-   Dark mode, auto detects color scheme
+-   Debounced input, trigger search 500 ms after input ends

+### Deploy

+-   Script:
+    -   start: Local dev server with hot-reload
+    -   api-server: Local API server
+-   Config:
+    -   src/config/api.js: stores API server address, edit accordingly